frenchy64/dynalint/README.md

 in a REPL, or in a Leiningen project you may modify your `project.clj` file to start it automatically for you.

-No matter you you start Dynalint, it is enabled by calling its `lint` function.  `lint` adds dynamic checks to vars and their inlinings.
+No matter how you start Dynalint, it is enabled by calling its `lint` function.  `lint` adds dynamic checks to vars and their inlinings.

-If you want to check a var's inlining or a macro's expansion, relevant forms must be compiled *after* running the linter.
+If you want to check a var's inlining or a macro's expansion, relevant forms must be compiled *after* calling `lint`.

 ### Starting Dynalint manually